Numeric data types

 Number of digits allowed to the right of the decimal point.

-By default, precision is 38 and scale is 0 (i.e. NUMBER(38, 0)).
-Note that precision limits the range of values that can be inserted into (or cast to) columns of a given type.
+By default, precision is 38, and scale is 0 (that is, NUMBER(38, 0)).
+Precision limits the range of values that can be inserted into (or cast to) columns of a given type.
 For example, the value 999 fits into NUMBER(38,0) but not into NUMBER(2,0).

 Note

-If data is converted to another data type with lower precision, then back to the higher-precision form, the data can lose precision.
-For example, you lose precision if you convert a NUMBER(38,37) value to DOUBLE (which has a precision of approximately 15 decimal digits), and then back to NUMBER.
+If data is converted to another data type with lower precision, then back to the higher-precision data type, the data can lose precision.
+For example, precision is lost if you convert a NUMBER(38,37) value to a DOUBLE value (which has a precision of approximately 15 decimal digits), and then back to NUMBER.

 Snowflake also supports the FLOAT data type, which allows a wider range of values, although with less precision.